-From 2022, Godt Smil Holding ApS will expand with at lest two new facilities.
+POLICIES Exclusions Godt Smil Holding ApS expanded with at two new facilities in 2022.
 To manage organizational changes that might, or do affect the baseline inventory, a change log has been established, see figure 4.3.
+No exclusions were however made for the 2022 accounting of Godt Smil Holding.
+Figure 4.2: forecast of new facilitites due to organic growth